-Peer learning circles will take place each month from November – February in the form of virtual 1.5 hour facilitated video meetings (zoom) with 3-4 participants.
+Peer Learning Circles will take place each month from November – February in the form of virtual 1.5 hour facilitated video meetings (zoom) with 3-4 participants.
 Facilitators will offer a theme and set of questions each month to focus the conversation.
 In the Circle, participants rotate in the role of sharing a question or challenge and receiving support from peers by way of attentive listening and 'open and honest' questions.
-Peer learning circle members often learn as much when supporting others as they do when they are presenting.
+Peer learning circle members often learn as much when supporting others as they do when they are sharing.

 The “Reconnecting with Purpose” project draws from a Circle approach developed by the Center for Courage & Renewal.
 A set of touchstones is used to create a trustworthy space to nurture personal and professional integrity and the courage to act on it.
 Participant’s sharing in the circle is always by invitation, not demand.

 So the Opening Retreat is in-person, but the rest is virtual?
 What technology do I need to participate?

 A computer with internet connection that enables participants to join a video call (zoom) will enhance the experience, but it’s also possible to participate by phone only.

 This program is for committed individuals who can be fully present as we form community.
 In anticipation of this, we ask that you have Opening and Closing Retreat dates (listed below) on your calendar at the time of application.

 Wednesday, October 26th - Friday, October 28th, 2022

 2 Day Opening Retreat at Light on the Hill Retreat Center, Van Etten, NY

 November - February

 A 1.5 hour facilitated Peer Learning Circle convenes each month (Virtual)